-Ah, good Naboth would say, your money perishes with you, because you thought that the inheritance of God could be bought by human money.
+Ah, good Naboth would say, thy money perish with thee, because thou thoughtest that the inheritance of God could be bought by human money.
 Then I will go and consult Mrs. Jezebel.
-So, you may.
+So you may.
 He did consult Mrs. Jezebel, and Mrs. Jezebel had her way.
 And what was this high doctrine, Antinomian, stubborn Naboth?
-Why, an iron pillar; not like some of the parsons, iron and clay, but all iron, could not move him at all.
-So "they proclaimed a fast, and set Naboth on high among the people;" and two false witnesses came and accused him, saying, "Naboth did blaspheme God and the king.
+Why, an iron pillar; not like some of the parsons, iron and clay, but all iron-could not move him at all.
+So "they proclaimed a fast, and set Naboth on high among the people;" and two false witnesses came and accused him, saying, " Naboth did blaspheme God and the king.
 Then they carried him forth out of the city, and stoned him with stones, that he died."
 But, nevertheless, Naboth did not give up the vineyard, though he lost his life; he kept it to eternal life.
 Well, Ahab, you are all right now; presently, sir, the dogs will lick your guilty blood.
-Ah, Jezebel, you are all right now; you may paint your face, and try to make yourself look nice, and winning, and handsome; but you have shed the blood of the prophets of God.
+Ah, Jezebel, you are all right now; you may paint your face, and try to make yourself look nice, and winning, and handsome; but thou hast shed the blood of the prophets of God.